 Kinesiologists are university graduates who have acquired knowledge about the biophysical, socio-cultural, and psychomotor bases of human movement and physical activity.
 The Bachelor of Kinesiology degree program at Acadia requires students to complete core courses in each of these sub-disciplines, and to complete complementary courses from the Faculty of Arts and the Faculty of Pure and Applied Sciences.
 Additionally, the degree program provides an opportunity for students to elect courses which represent an in-depth interest in a single sub-discipline, an interest in a professional application or an interest in kinesiology in its broadest sense.
 Acadia provides many opportunities for students to gain practical experience in research, leadership and instruction, athletic therapy, etc., and encourages students to take advantage of these opportunities.
-Acadia's BKIN and BKIH programs are accredited by "CCUPEKA", the Canadian Council of University Physical Education and Kinesiology Administrators.
+Acadia's Bachelor of Kinesiology (BKIN) and Bachelor of Kinesiology with Honours (BKIH) programs are accredited by "CCUPEKA", the Canadian Council of University Physical Education and Kinesiology Administrators.
 CCUPEKA is the major academic body for Kinesiology in Canada and is responsible for the nationally recognized program of accreditation of university programs in the discipline.